mongodb/docs/source/install.rst

 Updating the MMS Agent
 ----------------------

-The agent perform automatic self-updates when new versions of the agent daemon are released.
+The agent automatically updates itself following release of versions of the agent.

 Auto-updating requires that agent run as a user that is capable of writing files to the directory that contains the agent.
 To manually